 - Once your base is done, take it out of the oven and leave it to the side to cool completely.

-- When your glass bowl has warmed up, add the egg yolk and mix this constantly while adding in the sugar.
-Please do not stop stirring as you can end up with scrambled eggs and you do not want this.
-Once the sugar and egg yolk is combined (it usually takes a minute) add in your chocolate pieces and continue stirring until your chocolate has melted.
+- When your glass bowl has warmed up, add the egg yolks and stir them continually while adding the sugar.
+Do not stop stirring as you can end up with scrambled eggs.

-- Once the chocolate is melted remove the glass bowl off the stove and set aside to cool for 5 min.
+- When the chocolate has melted remove the glass bowl off the stove and set aside to cool for 10 minutes.

-Tips on decorating – You can really do just about anything with this cake, one of the easiest ways is to melt some chocolate and drizzle it on top.
-I wanted to add some colour which is why I added thin slices of an orange and flowers for decoration.
+You can really do just about anything with this cake!
+One of the easiest ways is to melt some chocolate and drizzle it on top.
 If you have edible flowers handy, you can use them as well.
 Or my other preferred way of decorating this cake would be by spreading some grounded walnuts on top.

-I hope this recipe finds its way to your kitchen and onto your dessert plate.
+I hope this Chocolate Cake recipe finds its way to your kitchen and onto your dessert plate.
 If you do make this recipe, comment your thoughts below, and be sure to share and tag me over on Instagram.